bihealth/sodar-core/docs/source/for_the_impatient.rst

 At this point you can test the search functionality.
 Typing "example" into the text field on the top bar and clicking :guilabel:`Search` will return your example project.
-The project overview shows the *overview card* for installed project apps Filefolders, Timeline, and Bgjobs.
+The project overview shows the *overview card* for installed project apps Filesfolders, Timeline, and Bgjobs.
 Usually, the five most recent entries are shown here.

 .. note::